King O'Malley: Final years in parliament

 Labor was defeated at the 1913 federal election and, when it returned to office at the 1914 federal election, O'Malley was not re-elected to the Cabinet.
 In October 1915, however, Fisher retired and O'Malley returned to office in the first ministry of Billy Hughes, again as Minister for Home Affairs.
 But a year later, the government split over the determination of Hughes to introduce conscription to fill the ranks of Australia's armed forces in World War I. Although he was not an active anti-conscriptionist, O'Malley was pressured by Hughes to resign his portfolio, but he refused to do so.
 He finally lost office on 13 November 1916 when Hughes and twenty-four other Labor members walked out of the Caucus and formed the National Labor ministry.

 Hughes called the 1917 federal election, and O'Malley was heavily defeated in his northern Tasmanian seat of Darwin by former Labor colleague Charles Howroyd, a conscriptionist who was running for Hughes' Nationalist Party.
 O'Malley suffered a swing of almost 15 percent against him, and was one of many Labor parliamentarians swept out in the massive Nationalist landslide.
 He stood unsuccessfully in the seat of Denison in 1919, and in Bass in 1922, but he was never again returned to elected office.

-Others
+Racism

 On 23 April 1902, during the debate on the Commonwealth Franchise Act 1902 and the question of Maori suffrage, he claimed that "an aboriginal is not as intelligent as a Maori.
 There is no scientific evidence that he is a human being at all."